simon-verbois/subtitle-converter/README.md

 <br>

 # How to use it
-Just clone this repo.
+Clone this repository.
 ```
 git clone https://github.com/simon-verbois/subtitle-converter.git
 ```

-Then, change the path in the `docker-compose.yml` file to add your path from where your add your path to where your .mkv files are and finish by building the docker.
+Modify the `docker-compose.yml` file, include the path of the folder where your .mkv files are located, and proceed to build the docker.
 ```
 docker-compose build
 ```

-And run it.
+Then, run it.
 ```
 docker-compose up -d
 ```